-After you submit your request for a Certificate of Error for an exemption (like the Homeowner's exemption), please note it will take the Assessor's Office 1-6 weeks to process your application, review the documents (like Photo ID) you attach with it, and confirm your eligibility for the Certificate of Error under Illinois law.
+After you submit your application for a Certificate of Error for an exemption (like the Homeowner's exemption), it will be marked as "Processing".
+Please note it will take the Assessor's Office 1-6 weeks to process your application, review the documents (like Photo ID) you attach with it, and confirm your eligibility for the Certificate of Error under Illinois law.

 "All Signers have Completed" indicates that your Certificate of Error application has been processed and accepted by our staff.
 Your Certificate of Error has been issued, and you will receive a new, corrected tax bill in the mail within two weeks.

 "Declined to Sign" indicates that the Assessor's Office was not able to determine your eligibility for this Certificate of Error and that your application was declined.
 The reason for declining is stated in the email.
 The most common reason is an incorrect PIN number.
 Another common reason is that the photo ID did not match the property address, and no other document was sent to verify occupancy.
 Please see our ID guide here.